-James Turner is the Cavanaugh Professor of Humanities at the University of Notre Dame, where he teaches in the History Department and the doctoral program in history and philosophy of science.
-He is the author of The Liberal Education of Charles Eliot Norton and Religion Enters the Academy, and the coauthor of The Sacred and the Secular University (Princeton).
+James Turner is the Cavanaugh Professor of Humanities Emeritus at the University of Notre Dame, where he taught in the History Department and the doctoral program in history and philosophy of science.

 - Winner of the 2015 Christian Gauss Award, Phi Beta Kappa Society

 - Honorable Mention for the 2015 PROSE Award in Language & Linguistics, Association of American Publishers

 - Shortlisted for the 2015 Christian Gauss Award, Phi Beta Kappa Society